 • Establish global, strategic relationships in order to broaden the market potential of Electrovaya's products and services.
+These include licensing our technology related to battery chemistry and the manufacturing of battery modules.

-- Establish additional channels to market by creating new relationships with distributors, value-added resellers and independent software vendors for our PowerPad ®, Scribbler ® and mobile computing products. - Further automate production processes to lower product costs and increase quality by using best practices manufacturing approaches and through continuous improvement initiatives. - Invest in research and development initiatives related to new technologies that reduce the cost, but enhance the operating performance, of our current and future products. - Develop new products that use Electrovaya high energy density batteries to give a competitive advantage. - Develop and commercialize leading-edge technology for zero-emission vehicles, including electric drive trains and partnering with key large organizations to bring them to market.
+- Establish additional channels to market by creating new relationships with distributors, value-added resellers and independent software vendors for our PowerPad ®, Scribbler ® and mobile computing products. - Further automate production processes to lower product costs and increase quality by using best practices manufacturing approaches and through continuous improvement initiatives. - Invest in research and development initiatives related to new technologies that reduce the cost, but enhance the operating performance, of our current and future products. - Develop new products that use Electrovaya high energy density batteries to give a competitive advantage. - Develop and commercialize leading-edge technology for zero-emission vehicles, including electric drive trains and partnering with key large organizations to bring them to market. - We continue to strive to licencing our technology in other jurisdictions where battery manufacturing costs are more favourable, or where it is essential that we are close to key markets.